volkanmirza/SecureShare/README.md

 # SecureShare

-SecureShare is an end-to-end encrypted peer-to-peer file sharing application that allows users to securely transfer files directly between browsers without storing them on any server.
+SecureShare is a secure, end-to-end encrypted file sharing application that allows users to transfer files directly between browsers using WebSocket for signaling and data relay.

 ## Features

-- **End-to-End Encryption**: Files are transferred with end-to-end encryption over WebRTC's DTLS protocol
-- **Direct P2P Transfer**: File contents never reach servers, they are sent directly to the receiver
+- **End-to-End Encryption**: Files are encrypted in the sender's browser using the Web Crypto API (AES-GCM) and decrypted only in the receiver's browser.
+The server cannot access the file contents.
+- **Server-Relayed Transfer**: File data is relayed through a WebSocket server, but remains encrypted end-to-end.
-- **No File Size Limits**: Transfer files of any size (limited only by browser memory)
+- **No File Size Limits**: Transfer files of any size (limited only by browser memory and server resources).
-- **No Registration Required**: Simple share code system for connecting peers
+- **No Registration Required**: Simple share code system for connecting users.
-- **Multiple Language Support**: Available in English and Turkish
+- **Multiple Language Support**: Available in English and Turkish.
-- **Dark/Light Theme**: Supports both dark and light themes
+- **Dark/Light Theme**: Supports both dark and light themes based on system preference or manual toggle.
-- **Responsive Design**: Works on desktop and mobile devices
+- **Responsive Design**: Works on desktop and mobile devices.

 ## Technologies Used

 - **Frontend**: HTML5, Tailwind CSS, Vanilla JavaScript
+- **Encryption**: Web Crypto API (ECDH for key exchange, AES-GCM for encryption)
-- **Communication**: WebRTC, WebSocket
+- **Communication**: WebSocket (via ws library)
 - **Backend**: Node.js
-- **No Database**: No file storage or user data is stored on the server
+- **No File Storage**: Files are relayed in chunks and not stored on the server.

 ## How It Works

-1. **File Selection**: The sender selects a file and a share code is generated
+1.  **File Selection**: The sender selects a file.
+2.  **Code Generation**: A unique, random share code is generated for the sender.
-2. **Code Sharing**: The sender shares the code with the receiver through any communication channel (messaging, email, etc.)
+3.  **Code Sharing**: The sender shares this code with the receiver through any communication channel.
-3. **Connection**: The receiver enters the code and a secure WebRTC connection is established
+4.  **Connection**: The receiver enters the code.
+Both sender and receiver connect to the WebSocket server.
-4. **Secure Transfer**: The file is transferred directly to the receiver with encryption
+5.  **Key Exchange**: An ECDH key exchange happens over WebSocket (relayed by the server) to establish a shared secret key between the sender and receiver.
+6.  **Encrypted Transfer**: The sender encrypts the file metadata and then the file chunks using the shared key and sends them via WebSocket.
+The server relays the encrypted data to the receiver.
+7.  **Decryption & Download**: The receiver decrypts the metadata and file chunks using the shared key and constructs the file for download.

 ## Installation